 Water Sources in Their Diet

-Other Foods: In captivity, pandas enjoy a more varied diet that includes not only bamboo but also fruits such as apples, vegetables like carrots, and specially formulated bear biscuits.
-These supplementary foods also contain moisture, contributing to the pandas’ overall water intake.
+- Other Foods: In captivity, pandas enjoy a bit more variety – fruits like apples, vegetables like carrots, and even specially formulated bear biscuits.
+These foods all contain moisture, contributing to their overall water intake.